Anisotropy-induced spin parity effects

-Theorem~\ref{thm:Z2_momentum} implies that the level crossings between $0$- and $\pi$-momentum states are characterized by the parity switching of $\hat{S}_{\mathrm{tot}}^z$, although $\hat{S}_{\mathrm{tot}}^z$ itself is in general not conserved.
-Moreover, as long as $\hat{Z}$ is preserved, the level crossings can survive even when the translation symmetry is broken.
+Theorem~\ref{thm:Z2_momentum} implies that the LCs between $0$- and $\pi$-momentum states are characterized by the parity switching of $\hat{S}_{\mathrm{tot}}^z$, although $\hat{S}_{\mathrm{tot}}^z$ itself is in general not conserved.
+Moreover, as long as $\hat{Z}$ is preserved, the LCs can survive even when the translation symmetry is broken.

-\textit{Large $K$: perturbation theory.}--- We now address the spin parity effect arising at large $K$ (middle panels in Fig.~\ref{fig:numerical_results}).
+\textit{Large $K$\textup{:} perturbation theory.} We now address the SPE arising at large $K$ (middle panels in Fig.~\ref{fig:numerical_results}).
 This can be understood in terms of a perturbation theory applicable for $K \gg J, H$.
-The non-perturbative Hamiltonian is just $\hat{\mathcal{H}}_0 = K \sum_{j=1}^{L} (\hat{S}_j^y)^2$, which reduces to a single-site problem: remembering that $K$ is positive, the GS of $\hat{\mathcal{H}}_0$ is clearly a product state of doublets $\ket{S_j^y = \pm \frac{1}{2}}$ residing on each site when $S$ is a half-odd integer.
+The nonperturbative Hamiltonian is just $\hat{\mathcal{H}}_0 = K \sum_{j=1}^{L} (\hat{S}_j^y)^2$, which reduces to a single-site problem: Remembering that $K$ is positive, the GS of $\hat{\mathcal{H}}_0$ is just a product state of doublets $\ket{S_j^y = \pm \frac{1}{2}}$ residing on each site when $S$ is a half-odd integer.
 Meanwhile a unique GS $\ket{S_j^y = 0}$ is formed for integer $S$ (Fig.~\ref{fig:K_model_energy}).
-Since the magnitude of the energy gap from the GS is the order of $K$, excited states can be neglected in discussing the large-$K$ physics.
-In other words, at low energies our model in the large-$K$ limit translates into effective spin-$0$ and spin-$1/2$ systems for integer and half-odd integer $S$ cases, respectively~ \footnote{In Ref.~\cite{Oshikawa1997} this observation was applied to the magnetization plateau problem for a $S = 3/2$ spin chain in a longitudinal magnetic field.}.
-In the former case, the GS is unique and trivial even when the perturbation $\hat{\mathcal{H}} - \hat{\mathcal{H}}_0$ is switched on, as long as $K \gg J, H$ is satisfied, explaining the absence of level crossings.
-This ground state can be identified with the so-called large-$D$ phase, a gapped phase known to be topologically trivial~\cite{Schultz1986, denNijs1989, Chen2003, Pollmann2012, Huang2021}.
+Since the magnitude of the energy gap from the GS is of order $O(K)$, excited states are negligible in discussing the large-$K$ physics.
+In other words, at low energies our model in the large-$K$ limit translates into effective spin-$0$ and spin-$1/2$ systems for integer and half-odd-integer $S$ cases, respectively~\cite{Note3}.

+In the former case, the GS is unique and trivial even when the perturbation $\hat{\mathcal{H}} - \hat{\mathcal{H}}_0$ is switched on, as long as $K \gg J, H$ is satisfied, explaining the absence of LCs.
+This GS can be identified with the so-called large-$D$ phase, a gapped phase known to be topologically trivial~\cite{Schulz1986, denNijs1989, Chen2003, Pollmann2012, Huang2021}.

-The situation is quite different in half-odd integer spin cases owing to the GS degeneracy of the non-perturbative Hamiltonian.
-Working within a first-order perturbation scheme, we derive the following effective spin-$1/2$ XYX model:
+The situation is quite different in half-odd-integer spin cases owing to the GS degeneracy of the nonperturbative Hamiltonian.
+Working within a first-order perturbation scheme, we derive the following effective spin-$1/2$ XYX model,